ellisPae/Generation-Time/README.md

 * You're a blob that represents a bacteria and the world is a petri dish
 * Move with mouse
 * Eat food and other bacteria that are smaller than you.
 Get bigger but slower.
-* Can split into smaller smaller divisions to escape from impeding emulsification or to eat another bacteria.
+* Can split into smaller divisions to escape from impeding emulsification or to eat another bacteria.
 Reduction in size means faster movement.
 * Points system based

 ## Wireframes: